pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 Please learn from my mistakes:

-* Check your invocation name against the rules.
+* Check your invocation name against the [rules](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/docs/choosing-the-invocation-name-for-an-alexa-skill).
 Then check it again.
 Then again.
-It might still fail, and they don't furnish you with the reason, so you may have to just have another go
+It might still fail, and they don't furnish you with the reason, so you may just need to have another go
 * Handler all the things.
 Even if it doesn't make sense, make sure you've got a "stop", "cancel", "help", "repeat" etc. for every state.
 Especially "repeat".
 * Add lots of different utterances to reduce the friction of your app, otherwise they'll have to keep saying very exact phrases just to get your skill to play ball

 So that's that.
-Tweet me @craigbilner with any skill you make or any questions you have or abuse for mistakes, thanks.
+Tweet me @CraigBilner with any skill you make or any questions you have...or abuse for my mistakes, thanks.